nikola-sur/CLDA/README.md

 ## Simulation study
-The simulation study files are in the "demo" folder
+The simulation study files are in the "demo" folder.